· By Ryan Solberg, Broker #BK3354351

 Self-Guided:

-- Check out medical city campus (UCF College of Medicine)
+- Check out the Medical City campus (UCF College of Medicine, Nemours, the VA Medical Center)

 With Me: